 The Rylo’s other shortcomings can, unfortunately, be blamed on the physical limitations of current technology.
 Image quality, for example, is merely fine — colors are nice and vibrant, but true resolution is well below what ideal 1080p would be.
 Even after the 5.8K update, which came out in 2018, we weren’t particularly impressed with the level of detail in the video.
 Resolution isn’t the problem here; it’s compression.
 The footage is so heavily compressed that you’re just not getting much out of all those pixels.
 Details, particularly in shadows, can get very blocky.
-These things may not matter when you’re just watching the footage on your phone, but on a larger screen it definitely leaves something to be desired.
+These things may not matter when you’re just watching the footage on your phone, but the lack of detail becomes very apparent when editing on the desktop app.

 As a dual-lens 360 camera, there is also a fairly prominent stitching line between the two hemispheres.
 It is certainly not the worst we have seen, and you may not even notice it in some situations, but it can be a problem in others.
 Because of this, you should still put some thought into how you angle the camera, keeping one of the lenses pointed at your subject.
 If important parts of the scene get caught between the two lenses, they will be marred by distortion.

 Low-light performance is also not great, although this is certainly not unique to the Rylo.
 Any small-sensor camera simply needs a lot of light to produce clean results.
 Outside in daylight, it’s no problem, but indoors or at night, there is plenty of noise.